 (Breakfast & Accommodations, Kyoto)

-After breakfast, take your private transfer to Kansai Airport for your return home or on to your next Avanti destination.
+After breakfast, check-out of your hotel and take a private transfer to Kansai Airport for your return trip home or onwards to your next Avanti Destination!